FREQUENTLY ASKED QUESTIONS

 -

-My approach to therapy is holistic and trauma-informed, integrating body, mind, heart, and true nature.
-I work with clients who are not only seeking relief from symptoms, but also a deeper sense of self-awareness, resilience, and fulfillment—both personally and professionally.
+My approach is holistic and trauma-informed, integrating body, mind, heart, and true nature.
+I work with clients seeking not just relief from symptoms but a deeper sense of self-awareness and fulfillment — both personally and in their relationships.

 Humanistic and Transpersonal Psychology — emphasizing personal growth, authenticity, and connection to deeper meaning